 POW-r 3 dither is claimed to be finest for extremely dynamic music.

 The Terms ‘None,’ ‘Moderate’ and ‘Ultra’ below the shaping tab of most industrial limiter plugins refers back to the quantity of noise shaping that happens.
 Because the names may suggest average moderately shapes the dither, whereas ultra extra significantly alters the signal.

 Usually, this shaping attenuates the noise within the 2kHz are and amplifies the upper frequencies of the noise.
 This happens in a similar way to the way it was detailed above, when discussing type 2 and type 3 POW-r dithering.

 Think about we have to change 24-bit information into 16-bit ones.
 To make them match, all the knowledge from the unique 24-bit audio information has to enter the 16-bit spaces.

-Which means one thing has to get left behind.
+This means one thing has to get left behind.
 However, how will you do the least damage?

 The primary choice is to easily reduce the numbers off to make them match.
 That is known as truncation and it’s the least correct approach of fixing the issue.

 As an alternative of simply reducing the numbers off, we are able to try rounding them up or right down to get nearer to representing the 24-bit audio in 16-bits.